SpaceX calls off nail-biting catch attempt as booster splashes down to Earth

 For NASA’s Artemis program, SpaceX has government contracts worth up to nearly $4 billion to complete the task of developing a cost-effective space transportation system.

-Autry thinks the company may have opted for a sea landing of the booster out of an “abundance of caution,” as President-elect Donald Trump and SpaceX CEO Elon Musk were in attendance to view the test launch.
+Autry said SpaceX might have opted for a sea landing of the booster out of an “abundance of caution,” with Trump and Musk in attendance.

-“I don’t know what the decision-making process was yet of the failure mode or maybe they just want to be careful not to kill the president-elect of the United States by any chance,” he said.
+“I don’t know what the decision-making process was yet of the failure mode or maybe they just want to be careful not to kill the president-elect of the United States by any chance,” he told CNN.

 Autry is a rumored candidate for Trump’s NASA administrator pick.
 In a statement to CNN on Tuesday, the Trump campaign said, “President-Elect Trump is making decisions on who will serve in his second Administration.
 Those decisions will continue to be announced by him when they are made.”

 During the fourth integrated Starship test flight in early June, the spacecraft endured significant damage.
-The Starship spacecraft shed numerous heat tiles designed to shield the vehicle from intense temperatures caused by the pressure and friction of reentry.
+The vehicle shed numerous heat tiles designed to shield it from intense temperatures caused by the pressure and friction of reentry.

 “Because of lost tiles … the forward flaps were so melted it was like trying to control it with little skeleton hands,” Musk said after that mission, adding that the fourth flight landed roughly 6 miles (9.7 kilometers) away from its intended splashdown site in the Indian Ocean.